ToeiRei/Keymaster/README.md

 To minimize risk, Keymaster automatically applies strict restrictions to its system key upon every deployment.
 This prevents the key from being used for interactive shell access or other unintended purposes, even if the private key is compromised.
 This is not something you need to configure; Keymaster handles it for you to enforce the principle of least privilege.

-When deployed, the Keymaster system key in the remote `authorized_keys` file will look like this:
+When deployed, the Keymaster system key in the remote `authorized_keys` file will look like this and include the current system key serial in a header for traceability:

 ```text
 # Keymaster Managed Keys (Serial: 1)